Islam and gender segregation: Mandate Palestine

-Of the late 19th and early 20th century European Jewish immigration to Palestine, Norman Rose writes that secular "Zionist mores" were "often at odds with Arab convention, threatening the customs and moral assumptions that lent cohesion to a socially conservative, traditional Palestinian society."
-The active political role of the women of the Yishuv, and their lack of segregation, was judged as particularly offensive.
+On the late 19th and early 20th century European Jewish immigration to Palestine, Norman Rose writes that secular "Zionist mores" were "often at odds with Arab convention, threatening the customs and moral assumptions that lent cohesion to a socially conservative, traditional Palestinian society."
+The active political role of the women of the Yishuv and their lack of segregation was judged as particularly offensive.